Mystery Grave in Boyd County

 Cemetery records show no evidence of Richards’s burial in Holt, Knox, or Boyd counties, though it’s possible that he’s buried in an unmarked grave.
 But retired chief Albert Lee believes that his great-grandfather, a Presbyterian minister, may have permitted the burial on his property.

-The remains will soon be reburied in a Boyd County cemetery near the discovery site.
+The remains were later reburied in a Boyd County cemetery near the discovery site.
 Identity is still speculative.
-DNA testing could resolve the issue, but only if known relatives could be located for comparative purposes.
-All evidence thus far is consistent with the grave being that of Jack Richards.
+DNA could have resolved the issue, but only if known relatives could have been located for comparative purposes.
+All evidence is consistent with the grave being that of Jack Richards.

 Become a Member!